Join WV 4-H

 West Virginia 4-H is a club for kids and teens.
 But 4-H is like no club you’ve ever seen before.

 Across the globe, 4-H is world leader in developing youths to become productive citizens and catalysts for positive change to meet the needs of a diverse and changing society.
 Through a focus on the four “Hs” of head, heart, hands and health, participating youths will learn to develop life skills and knowledge, build self-esteem and positive values, become more active citizens through service and adopt healthy habits.

 First organized in 1912, West Virginia 4-H has more than a century of experience in youth development.
 While 4-H programs of the past have focused on agriculture and farming, today’s 4-H programs are more diverse, exposing kids to concepts in science, engineering, technology, citizenship and healthy lifestyles through summer learning activities, camps and leadership experiences.
-Club members may also learn about higher education opportunities and even be eligible for scholarships offered by the WVU Extension Service.
+Club members may also learn about higher education opportunities and even be eligible for scholarships offered by WVU Extension.

 To find a 4-H club or 4-H Cloverbud club in your area, contact your county Extension office.

-Chartering 101—what if there isn’t a 4-H Club in my community?
+What if there isn’t a 4-H Club in my community?